-There has been a strengthening of equality matters in all our strategies, ensuring that consideration of diversity and inclusion is at the heart of everything we do for example, we have established a Council People & Culture Committee.
+There has been a strengthening of equality matters in all our strategies, ensuring that consideration of diversity and inclusion is at the heart of everything we do, for example we have established a Council People & Cultures Committee.
 We are extremely proud of awards celebrating our commitment to gender equality at Bangor.
 Bangor University is fully committed to the Athena SWAN Charter and holds a Bronze award in recognition of our work and progress in this area.
 Schools continue to work towards School-level awards, and we have made a commitment to apply for a Silver award during 2023.

 Our Gender Pay Gap continues to decrease, with our median gender pay gap standing now at 5.7%, down from 7.2%, and 10.8% in 2020 and 2019 respectively.
-While this is good progress, we recognise that there is more to be done and we are committed to addressing these issues and providing a unique, multicultural and inclusive experience for all our staff and students.
-This is the second year we've reported on the ethnicity pay gap and the first year of reporting our disability pay gap.
+While this is good progress, we recognise that there is more that we can do and we are committed to addressing these issues and providing a unique, multicultural and inclusive experience for all our staff and students.
+This is the second year we have reported on the ethnicity pay gap and the first year of reporting our disability pay gap.

-We have participated in the Race, Access and Success Collaboration project funded by HEFCW and run by Advance HE, resulting in the development of our Race Action Plan, and we have made a commitment to sign up to the Race Equality Charter in 2023.

-Work has begun to look at diversifying the curriculum and to consider how we can address the student attainment gap related to certain student demographics, and we have made a commitment to further develop our approach to inclusive practice in learning, teaching and assessment.
-An important step with this work is ensure that the data we collect is complete and relevant so we are evidence-based, and the next steps will be to consider best practice and interventions that can support all students to achieve their full potential.
+We have participated in the Race, Access and Success Collaboration project funded by HEFCW and run by Advance HE, resulting in the development of our Race Action Plan, with a commitment to sign up to the Race Equality Charter in 2023.
+Work has begun to explore diversifying our curriculum and to consider how we can address the student attainment gap related to certain student demographics, with a commitment to further develop our approach to inclusive practice in learning, teaching and assessment.
+An important step with this work is to ensure that the data we collect is complete and relevant so we are evidence-based, and then targeted interventions can be developed and delivered to support all students to achieve their full potential.

 Despite making progress with this agenda at Bangor, we still have a long way to go, and there is a perception that our focus is a reactive and paper (regulation) based one.
 We need to continue our move towards an intervention approach, but to make the step-change required we will have to both adjust the way we have engaged with this agenda and the resource supporting it.
 In this endeavor, I am pleased to say that we have just appointed Professor Morag McDonald as APVC for Diversity and Inclusion.
-Further, WG have recently announced funding to support our race equality action work.
+Further, Welsh Government has recently announced funding to support our race equality action work.